 Modifications in the latest edition of the classical book by Benjamin Graham — Warren Buffett's mentor — have caused considerable confusion.

-The commentary by Jason Zweig in the 2006 edition of The Intelligent Investor — and the resulting modifications of Graham's text — have made the book considerably harder to read.
+To begin with, the commentary by Jason Zweig in the 2006 edition of The Intelligent Investor — and the resulting modifications of Graham's text — have made the book considerably harder to read.

 A quick visual comparison of Graham's final 1973 edition, against the modified 2006 one, amply demonstrates the reduced readability of the latter.